mjsmith11/planroom-journal/requirements/user_stories.md

 #### C8.1
 As a contractor, I want to delete a project so that I can reduce unnecessary use of cloud storage space.

+### C9.
+Deleting a File
+#### C9.1
+As a contractor, I want to be able to delete a file from a job so that I can keep files up to date.

 ## Subcontractor User
 This user is a representative of a company other than the contractor.
 The contractor seeks bids from a subcontractor in order to outsource a portion of a given project.